 Philosophy: Dr. Goldie values active learning and student engagement in the classroom.
 She promotes these values by utilizing a variety of teaching modalities and integration of new learning technologies in an inclusive and equitable environment.
-Her courses are structured to challenge students to make increasingly complex evidence-informed decisions by providing tangible connections between course content and clinical practice.
+Her courses are structured to challenge students to make increasingly complex evidence-informed decisions by providing tangible connections between course content and clinical practice/ applied research designs.

 Dr. Goldie has conducted a variety of research studies using multiple methodologies that utilize clinical and administrative data.
 Her projects primarily fall under the Queen’s Nursing and Health Research cluster of Populations with Complex Health Conditions.

-Director of Queen’s University Child Friendly Campus Initiative (QUCFC) (hyperlink http://nursing.queensu.ca/general/qucfc)
+- Queen’s University Child Friendly Campus Initiative (QUCFC) Director (hyperlink https://nursing.queensu.ca/home/qucfc)